luukfroling/jupyterbook_tudelft_stylesheet/content/admonitions.md

 this one is important
 ::::::

-::::::{notsoimportant}
+::::::{danger}
-:class: testclass
+:class: danger
-this one is important
+this one is danger
 ::::::

 ::::::{topic} This is a topic